pbeza/wildland-core/docs/processes/0004_release_strategy.md

 v0.0.0
 ```

-where `0.0.0` is `MAJOR.MINOR.PATCH` semanting versioning format.
+where `0.0.0` is `MAJOR.MINOR.PATCH` semantic versioning format.

-Those tags are created during CD flow, right after cargo crates are published to
+Those tags are created during CD flow, right after cargo crates are published in
 the registry.
 The tool that creates those tags is called [cargo-release]
 (https://github.com/crate-ci/cargo-release/) and is executed as one of the CI
 jobs that are run on `master` branch.